 Grading Calculation

-Unit Assignments and essays 25%
+Attendance 10%

+Unit assignments - 7 15%

-Tests 75%
+Unit Tests - 7 75%

 Totals 100%

 Evaluations of student progress towards achieving the stated learning outcomes and performance objectives is the responsibility of the instructor, within the policies of the College and the department.
 Detailed explanations are included in the course supplementals developed by the instructor for each section being taught.